-We believe the Company's future progress, growth and profitability depends in part on its ability to attract, motivate and retain high quality employees and directors and that the ability to provide equity compensation is critical to achieving this success.
+We believe the Company's future progress, growth and profitability depends in part on its ability to attract, motivate and retain high quality executives, directors, and employees and that the ability to provide equity compensation is critical to achieving this success.
+This is especially true given our overall compensation philosophy.
+Historically, we have paid cash compensation at or below the median of the market, relying on the performance-driven opportunity inherent in equity awards to motivate our executives and employees.
 The Company would be at a severe competitive disadvantage if it cannot use equity to recruit, motivate and retain directors, officers and other employees.
-The use of equity as part of our compensation program is important because it fosters a pay-for-performance culture that is a key element of our overall compensation philosophy.
+The use of equity as part of our compensation program is critical because it fosters a pay-for-performance culture that is a key element of our overall compensation philosophy.
 We believe equity compensation provides additional motivation for directors and employees to create stockholder value because the value such individuals realize from their equity compensation is based on the Company's stock price performance.
-Equity compensation also aligns the compensation interests of our directors and employees with the investment interests of our stockholders and promotes a focus on long-term value creation because our equity compensation awards are subject to vesting and/or performance criteria.
+Equity compensation further aligns the compensation interests of our executives, directors, and employees with the investment interests of our stockholders and promotes a focus on long-term value creation because our equity compensation awards are subject to vesting and/or performance criteria.

-If the Amendment is not approved, we may not be able to appropriately incentivize our directors and employees through equity compensation, which may affect our ability to remain competitive, attract employees with an interest in creating long-term stockholder value, reward employees for building and sustaining stockholder value, and retain employees.
-Employee retention is particularly significant for fiscal 2022 as the job market remains competitive.
-To address this concern, we have granted equity compensation more deeply across our organization than we have in prior years.
-As of December 31, 2021, approximately 130 individuals participated in the LTIP, up from approximately 80 as of December 31, 2020.
-If the Amendment is approved, we can continue to reward key employees below the executive level and incentivize them to remain with the Company and continue to perform at a high level.
+If the Amendment is not approved, we may not be able to appropriately incentivize our executives, directors, and employees through equity compensation awards, which may affect our ability to remain competitive in the retention and recruitment of executives, directors, and employees with an interest in creating long-term stockholder value, and to reward employees for building and sustaining stockholder value.

+Successfully retaining high-performing employees has been a particularly significant concern for most employers over the past three years as the employment market has been particularly competitive.
+To address this concern, in fiscal 2021, 2022 and 2023, we granted equity compensation more deeply into our organization than we have historically, which accelerated the depletion of shares available under the LTIP.
+As described herein under "Executive Compensation-Long-Term Equity Compensation", our NEOs have received grants of equity compensation for fiscal 2024, however, as of the Record Date, we do not have sufficient shares available under the LTIP to make grants to our directors or key employees below the executive level for fiscal 2024, or to any of them in future years.
+If the Amendment is approved, we can continue to reward our directors and key employees below the executive level and better and more efficiently incentivize them to remain with the Company and continue to perform at a high level.

-Furthermore, if the Amendment is not approved, we may be compelled to increase significantly the cash component of our employee and director compensation, which may not necessarily align compensation interests with the investment interests of our stockholders as well as alignment provided by equity-based compensation.
-Replacing equity awards with cash also would increase cash compensation expense and use cash that could be better utilized if reinvested in our business.
+Furthermore, as noted above if the Amendment is not approved, we may be compelled to increase significantly the cash component of our employee and director compensation, which may not necessarily align compensation interests with the investment interests of our stockholders as effectively as the alignment provided by equity-based compensation.
+Replacing equity awards with cash also would increase cash compensation expenses and use cash that could be better utilized if reinvested in our business.